Diploma in Arts Business Management (N91)

 Why ABM?

-• Gain the skills to lead transformations in the arts, culture and heritage sectors to multiply their impact on society
+• Gain the skills to lead transformations in the arts, culture and heritage sectors

 About ABM

-With ABM, you will cultivate an appreciation for various creative art forms – ranging from theatre and music, to dance and visual arts – and gain the business and management skills to thrive in and contribute to the transformation of these sectors.
-Besides attending lectures and workshops, you can look forward to exciting industry visits and opportunities to work on projects sponsored by our reputable partners from the arts, culture and heritage fields.
+Love the idea of planning arts events or working in galleries, museums, performing arts, or heritage organisations?
+The Diploma in Arts Business Management (ABM) is what you are looking for!
+With ABM, you will cultivate an appreciation for various creative art forms – ranging from theatre and music, to dance and visual arts – and gain the business and management skills to thrive in and contribute to the growth of these sectors.

 Arts House